This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Gene Interactions”.

 d) Gene interaction produces a novel phenotype

 Explanation: In case of gene interaction the product of two genes affects the same phenotype and the resultant product might express a novel phenotype.
-In epistasis no new phenotypic expression is seen.
+In epistasis, no new phenotypic expression is seen.

 2. Gene interaction always modifies the normal Mendalian ratio.

-Explanation: In case of gene interactions the ratio of the normal dihybrid cross may be modified due to the appearance of the novel phenotype, but in some cases the ratio remains the same.
+Explanation: In case of gene interactions the ratio of the normal dihybrid cross may be modified due to the appearance of the novel phenotype, but in some cases, the ratio remains the same.

-3. In case of comb shape of chicken, which of the following when inbred will breed true?
+3. In case of comb shape of a chicken, which of the following when inbred will breed true?